Updated on by

 The strong metal impeller chews through leaves and debris easily to prevent clogging — good for when you suck up the occasional acorn or stick — and mulches them into a size suitable for compost piles.

-With a 16:1 mulch ratio you can toil longer before stopping to empty the 1.5-bushel collection bag.
-A built-in cord retainer keeps the extension cord in place and plugged in, preventing interruptions in power.
+With a 16:1 mulch ratio you can toil longer before stopping to empty the 1.5-bushel bag.
+A built-in cord retainer keeps the power cord in place and plugged in, preventing interruptions in power.

 Q. How do I switch from blower to vacuum?